Table of Contents

 I’m an enthusiastic and friendly secondary school pupil currently completing my GCSEs.
 I have excellent self-discipline from years of practice as a pianist.
 Additionally, I’m skilled with numbers and I received the ‘Cardinal’s Exceptional Maths Pupil’ award in June 20XX.
 I’m seeking a responsible and challenging summer job as a part-time waiter at Zizzi.

-School Leaver CV
+School leaver CV

 I’m a personable individual with experience communicating with members of the public to achieve exceptional results for organisations such as the Royal Society for the Prevention of Cruelty to Animals.
 I excel at working within a team because of my experience as a secondary school football team captain and Duke of Edinburgh Award expedition leader.
 I’m looking to deploy my communication and interpersonal skills to fill the Junior Customer Service Representative position at DVLA Swansea.